-For over two decades, the agency has played an integral role in the revitalization of the downtown area and the surrounding community.
+For over two decades, the agency has played an integral role in the revitalization of the downtown area and surrounding community.
 The CRA was established in 1994 with the purpose of creating a vibrant, high-quality environment for residents and businesses.
-Established initially in the central business district and historic Westside community of Winter Park, the CRA expanded its boundaries to include the U.S. Highway 17-92 corridor in 1999.
-Today the CRA encompasses 15% of the land area, has approximately 10% of the residential population and over 50% of all businesses in the City of Winter Park.
+Initially encompassing the central business district and historic Westside community of Winter Park, in 1999 the CRA expanded its boundaries to include the U.S. Highway 17-92 corridor.
+Today, the CRA encompasses 15% of the land area, has approximately 10% of the residential population, and over 50% of all businesses within the City of Winter Park.

 What is the CRA’s mission?

 To preserve and improve the residential viability and livability of the neighborhoods within the Community Redevelopment Agency (CRA) area by encouraging and initiating activities which empower residents to effect change and to enhance and improve the commercial areas of the CRA by encouraging and implementing activities that promote economic growth.

 The CRA’s projects and programs are outlined in adopted redevelopment and strategic plans.
 Those plans are guided by volunteer advisory boards that make recommendations to the CA Board.
 This board is comprised of the Winter Park City Commission and a representative appointed from Orange County.

 The redevelopment projects and community programs are coordinated by CRA staff and implemented by partners including city departments, Orange County, the Florida Department of Transportation, local non-profits and community groups including private citizens.